projf/isle/docs/earthrise-programming.md

 * **0x6**, **0x7** - `(x3, y3)`
 * **0x8**, **0x9** - `(xt, yt)` - translation registers

 The **translation** registers `(xt, yt)` are added to the initial coordinates used by drawing functions.
 For example, when `(xt=4, yt=8)`, all coordinates will be shifted right 4 pixels and down 8 pixels.
 You can use negative translation values, so `(xt=-4, yt=0)` will move the x coordinates left by 4 pixels.
 Translation applies to all subsequent coordinates, so you can define a complex shape, then update the translation registers to move the whole shape without having to revise hundreds of coordinates.
+If you translate beyond the coordinates range (-2048 to +2047) the coordinates will overflow and big positive numbers become negative and vice versa.

 Taking the line example from the overview (above):